mistrmochov/magiskWaydroid/README.md

 ```
  then press y and you're done
  For removal use magiskremove.sh
+ With magisk installed, Waydroid usually boots longer and in first boot after you install magisk, It can take few seconds untill Magisk manager pops up, So if it's not in the applications, just wait.

  **Compatibility**
  These files are for x86_64 architecture, so for arm It propably won't work.